Lainkai/LightDrive12SerialDrivers/README.md

 - kUSB1
 - kUSB2

 **kOnboard is a RS-232 port.
 You need to get an RS-232 to ttl serial converter.
-USB isn't tested.*
+USB has not been tested.*

 These drivers are also not meant for individually adressable led strips. **The entire strip will be the same color.**